yetanalytics/figwheel-worker-example/README.md

 To create a production build run:

-    lein do clean, cljsbuild once min
+    lein do clean, cljsbuild once min min-worker

-And open your browser in `resources/public/index.html`.
+To prevent an origin error, start Chrome with the `--allow-file-access-from-files` flag.
+Open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

 ## License